How long will it take before my child is back on track?

 How is Mathnasium different?

 Great Question!
 The very first thing we do is give your child an in-depth, diagnostic math assessment.
 We give them both a written and oral assessment so that we can get a deep understanding of not only what they know, but how they think!
 We sit down with them, put them at ease, and give them an assessment that doesn't feel too easy or too hard.
 Most importantly, we find out HOW THEY LEARN!
 Then we build their trust by giving them a few ideas and strategies that they can use immediately - right there during the assessment!
 After scoring their assessment and discussing goals with the parents, we build a customized learning plan that targets skill gaps and quickly shows them success.
 In many cases “success” in math is something they have been craving!

 If this what you want for your child - It's easy to get started!

-Let's schedule a Free 1-hour Trial lesson
+Let's schedule a Free one-week Trial lesson

-and an in-depth, no-risk Math Assessment!
+and an in-depth, free Math Assessment!

 Why is confidence in math important?

 It's not just important: It's critical!
 Kids need to see that they can do the work so that they can feel confident!
 This fresh, new confidence will spill over to many other areas of your child's life.
 At this point you will start to see peace at home!
 You won't be having to fight with them to do homework.
 Not only will they have the confidence and the skills to attack it but they'll start bringing home better grades from school.
 How do we know this?
 Because we have seen it over and over again with hundreds of students!

 So . . . is this one-on-one tutoring?